kuylar/mautrix-discord/README.md

 # mautrix-discord
 A Matrix-Discord puppeting bridge based on [discordgo](https://github.com/bwmarrin/discordgo).
+Forked from [mautrix/discord](https://github.com/mautrix/discord) to add some features I needed.
+See ROADMAP.md for changes that's not in upstream

 ## Documentation
 All setup and usage instructions are located on [docs.mau.fi].
 Some quick links: